Marsden Rock: Erosion

 The Magnesian Limestone coast along Tyne and Wear is variable; some sections are firm and compact whilst other sections are brittle and easily disintegrated by the sea and weather.
 Marsden Rock was formed by erosion of less-resistant stone along the joints of the cliffs of Marsden Bay, resulting in an isolated stack of compacted limestone.
 A channel was carved through the rock by waves which formed a natural arch.
 By the 1800s, the arch had become large enough for sailing boats to pass through at high tide.
-Small caves have been carved into the rock overtime which can be observed at low tide.
+Small caves have been carved into the rock over time which can be observed at low tide.
 Resistant beds, jutting out from the cliff and covered in vegetation, and promontories have also developed around the rock.
 The surrounding beach is composed of sand and gravel generated by shoreward drifting of sediment.

 Marsden Rock has eroded and had various collapses throughout its history.
 In 1865, part of the rock gave way and five tons of rock fell through a building below.
 In early 1996 following a winter of storms, the top of the natural arch collapsed.
 This caused the rock to split into two separate stacks.
 The smaller of these two stacks, standing at 33 m, was inspected and deemed unstable and in danger of collapsing.
 It was demolished by the National Trust in 1997 in the interest of public safety.
 The remaining stack stands at 90 ft high.

 In 2018, it was reported that the materials forming the cliffs near Marsden Rock were weak and highly prone to fragmentation, with continued evidence of weathering.
 In 2020, the Rock itself was reported as "broadly stable", but local collapses of cave formations were still possible.